Overmock/Overmock/README.md

 # Overmock
 ![DOTNET Build](https://github.com/overmock/overmock/actions/workflows/dotnet.yml/badge.svg)

 Overmock is a mocking framework in development that allows for creating dynamic proxies that monitor and control expected behavior when writing unit tests.
+Here are some examples below.

+The current goal is refactoring out the dynamic proxy creation into it's own class library to be used by the testing framework.

 ``` C#
 public class Model
 {